-PREMIUM'S core strategy remains unchanged: to build a profitable Slovakian insurer primarily operating in the Commercial insurance market in Slovakia and the Czech Republic.
+PREMIUM'S core strategy remains unchanged: to build a profitable Slovakian-focussed insurer primarily operating in the Commercial insurance market in Slovakia and the Czech Republic.

-Whilst writing predominantly Industrial and Commercial Property and Commercial Liability business, other business lines will also be accepted if they contribute profit to the bottom line, or where writing them will enable PREMIUM to access other core business.
+Whilst writing predominantly Industrial and Commercial Property and Commercial Liability business, other business lines have also been accepted if they contribute profit to the bottom line, or where writing them has enabled PREMIUM to access core business.
+This was the rationale behind applying for the additional licence classes which has broadened the company's appeal to its key intermediary partners.